My Experience Making Dollars and Living in Medellin

-While starting Red Door Studios I needed to have another source of income.
+While starting Red Door Studios, in 2014, I needed to have another source of income.
 I figured I would network on some of the expat groups on Facebook and see if I ccould get a part time job for someone that had an online business.

 I made contact with the owner of Catapult Steel.
 We spoke via Facebook briefly, then met at his apartment in Laureles.